7 minutes

 Select your current location on the map, then make sure the time is set “Automatically from the Internet”.

-When moving locations, OSX operating system will correct/sync the time zone almost instantly.
+When moving locations, macOS will correct/sync the time zone almost instantly.
 Windows may take days, and Linux is somewhere in between.